The Driver: Filming

-The film featured several car chase sequences.
-Hill says he felt the first chase was "kind of a failure" because it "was meant to lead up to a much more spectacular finish" but he was unable to film it properly: it was done on the last night of shooting and an electrician fell off the roof and was badly injured; Hill could not get all the shots he wanted and had to "cobble together" the end result.
+The film featured several car chase sequences designed by Hill and stunt coordinator Everett Creach.
+Hill says he felt the first chase was "kind of a failure" because it "was meant to lead up to a much more spectacular finish" but he was unable to film it properly: it was done on the last night of shooting and an electrician fell off the roof and was badly injured; Hill could not get all the shots he wanted and had to "cobble together" the result.
 However, he felt the sequence with the Mercedes 250 S in the garage and the final chase were "as fully realised as I could get them to be."
 Hill wanted to film chase scenes at night, which he felt had not been done many times in films before.
 In order to expedite this, Hill shot the dramatic scenes first during the day, then the chase scenes at night.
 Hill said the night shooting was draining: "It's like you're swimming underwater or hypnotised.
 And I'm a person that stays up late and wakes up early.
 But staying up night after night after night really threw me out.
 You make decisions you cannot explain.
 You just intuit."

 Hill says the major visual influence on the film was the works of artist Edward Hopper.
 He was also influenced by his work as a second assistant director on Bullitt (1968), which featured a famous car chase.
 What fascinated Hill on Bullitt was the abundance of shots captured from inside the cars, which compelled him to film the same amount on The Driver.
 Production wrapped on the film April 1978.